 The Energy Exchange provides access to the latest information from skilled subject matter experts, leading-edge technical information, and valuable new professional contacts from the federal energy management community.
 This year’s training offers 135 sessions organized into 15 tracks.
 Each session represents a distinct learning event and is accredited by the International Association for Continuing Education and Training (IACET).
 Check out the latest Agenda at a Glance for an overview of tracks and sessions available.

-Energy Exchange quizzes are available now.
-The minimum passing score is 80%.
-Attendees should use the following link to access their quizzes on the Whole Building Design Guide course portal: www.wbdg.org/energy-exchange-2017.
-Session quizzes will be available through September 28, 2017.
+Energy Exchange quizzes are no longer available.
+Attendees should use the following link to access their completed quizzes on the Whole Building Design Guide course portal: www.wbdg.org/energy-exchange-2017.
+Session quizzes were available through September 28, 2017.

-If you have a question regarding which sessions you attended, please contact Alex Krowka at email@example.com.
+If you have a question regarding CEUs, please contact Alex Krowka at firstname.lastname@example.org.

 |Energy 101||Optimal Building Performance Strategies||Resilience for Mission Assurance||Policy, Legislation, and Leadership|

 |Core Energy Technologies||High Performance Buildings||Distributed Energy||Making the Business Case for Energy Management|

 |Emerging Energy Technologies||Federal Fleet Management||Utility Partnerships for Savings, Efficiency, and Resilience||Solution Sets and Best Practices|

 |Cyber and Control System Technologies||Integrated Master Planning||Performance and Alternative Contracting||Doing Business with the Federal Government*|